How Often Should I Clean my Email List?

 How often do you send out your campaign?

-However, if you email your recipients every month or less than that, then you should do it periodically, but it might not be necessary to do so before every campaign (table 1, table 2)
+However, if you email your recipients every month or less, then you should do it periodically, but it might not be necessary to do so before every campaign.
+When you do regular email marketing campaigns, you also need regular email verification services.

 The method that you use to collect emails